Abbotsleigh: Senior Campus

 In addition to this, a new canteen was built in 2008 to join with the Saturday morning sports canteen, featuring new outdoor café-style eating areas overlooking the oval.
-The Judith Poole Sports Hall was built in 2015, accommodating three basketball courts or twelve badminton courts, dance studios, change facilities, offices, classrooms and an underground carpark, an award-winning design at the 2018 World Architecture Awards.
+The Judith Poole Sports Hall was built in 2015 an award-winning design at the 2018 World Architecture Awards.

 Motto and crest

 The Abbotsleigh motto, Tempus celerius radio fugit, may be translated from Latin as "Time flies faster than the weaver's shuttle".
 As the shuttle flies a pattern is woven; the shuttle of time also weaves a pattern of which the threads are people, buildings and events.
-The motto was given to the school by Miss Marian Clarke, whose family crest was a weaver's shuttle surrounded by the motto, Tempus fugit radio celerit.
+The motto was given to the school by Marian Clarke, whose family crest was a weaver's shuttle surrounded by the motto, Tempus fugit radio celerit.
 The school used this form until 1924, when it decided that the ungrammatical Latin should be changed to the present word order, which has been used ever since.

 The reference to the weaver's shuttle is also believed by many to be a reference to the "proper" place of women in terms of domestic duties/servitude to men.
 Some members of the school community have called for the motto to be changed to keep pace with modern views on feminine rights.

 The 1934 edition of The Weaver explains the symbolism of the school crest: "the lion for the strength in God, lillies for purity and fish as the symbol of Christianity through baptism."